 In The Dresden Files novel Turn Coat, Harry's apprentice Molly gets information out of a rival P.I. by employing this trope.
 She takes off her bra under her T-shirt, and uses a cold beer bottle to...... bring attention to the fact she's not wearing a bra, before going to talk to the guy in his air-conditioned car.
 As Harry comments, "He didn't stand a chance".

 Live Action TV

 In the pilot of Bones, Angela is waiting for Brennan at the airport, but finds the arrivals board broken and therefore has no idea at which terminal Brennan's plane has arrived.
 She goes to speak to a serviceman, who is too busy punching keys to talk to her.
-After about ten seconds of being ignored, she rips open her shirt, showing off a very nice pair of breasts.
+After about ten seconds of being ignored, she rips open her shirt, showing off a very nice pair of breasts(in a very nic lacy bustier, this is network television, pervs).
 The FATASS man then gives her his full attention.

 Averted in Casados Con Hijos: Laura and Coqui try to buy something expensive, so Laura hugs sensually the salesman and asks for a discount.
 "Excuse me, I'm gay".
 So she leaves him... and makes Coqui hug him sensually instead, and ask for the discount.
 "Excuse me, I'm gay, but not desperate".